research-ag/hpl/README.md

 type SubaccountId = Nat;
 ```

-Id of transfer, issued by aggregator
+Id of transfer, issued by aggregator.
+The first nat specifies the aggregator who issued the transfer id.
+The second nat is a locally unique value chosen by the aggregator.
 ```motoko
 type TransferId = record { Nat; Nat };
 ```